 Candlelit evenings – Every Saturday evening from May 5 to October 6

 Every Saturday evening from May 5 to October 6, visitors will experience the 17th century château and its jardins à la française by the flickering lights of 2,000 candles.
 An elegant dinner, a champagne bar and macaroons will complete a perfect, romantic evening.
 To complete this magical moment, marvelous fireworks with a giant ‘50’ will be set off at the end of each evening.
 Learn more!

 The Grand Siècle Day – Sunday 3, June, 2018

-Visitors in period costumes – or simply spectators – are invited on a journey through time, back to the 17th century at the court of the Sun King.
-Baroque dancers, musketeer shows and carriage rides will offer a perfect overview of French art de vivre.
+Visitors in period costumes – or simply spectators – were invited on a journey through time, back to the 17th century at the court of the Sun King.
+Baroque dancers, musketeer shows and carriage rides offered a perfect overview of French art de vivre.

-New this year: winners of the Best Costume contest will be invited to take part in tableaux vivants: grouped in giant frames they will portray famous people or scenes—creating veritable living paintings!
-To commemorate its 50th anniversary of opening to visitors, the château continues its tradition of sharing, inviting all visitors to vote for their favorite costume!
+New this year: winners of the Best Costume contest were invited to take part in tableaux vivants: grouped in giant frames portrayed famous people or scenes—creating veritable living paintings!
+To commemorate its 50th anniversary of opening to visitors, the château continued its tradition of sharing, inviting all visitors to vote for their favorite costume!

 ENTERTAINMENT BY JEAN DE LA FONTAINE

 From April 14 to November 5: every weekend and bank holiday + French C zone holidays (except Summer holidays)